gitanarasimhan/reactnd-project-myreads-starter/README.md

-Final assessment project for Udacity's React Fundamentals course, developed by [React Training](https://reacttraining.com).
+Final assessment project for Udacity's React Fundamentals course, modified by Gita Narasimhan.

 ## Setup Instructions

 * Download or fork and clone the [Final Git](https://github.com/gitanarasimhan/reactnd-project-myreads-starter.git)    repository.
 * run `npm install` to install the required dependencies.
+* Navigate to the folder - `cd reactnd-project-myreads-starter`.
 * run `npm start` or `yarn start` compile & run.
 * The site can be accessed at http://localhost:3000.